tobiasjcat/WildBeyond/health.md

 - A jar of soap that smells like something from my childhood.
 - A sprouted acorn.
 - A yellow sapphire worth about 100gp.
 - An opalescent conch shell that produces the sound of laughter when you hold it to your ear.
 The laughs are different.
+- "The Magic of Creative Writing" A spellbook that is the equivalent of 1 scroll each of -- Cause Fear
+-- Charm Person
+-- Comprehend Languages
+-- Illusory Script
+-- Sleep
+-- Tasha's Hideous Laughter
+- A scroll of Borrowed Knowledge
+- Boots of Spiderclimb

 ### Used